thecrashing/domoticz-snips/README.md

 executables and will perform a connection to MQTT and register on the given intent using the `hermes-python` helper lib.

+## Knwon issue
-Knwon issue: this code is subject to SNIPS bug https://github.com/snipsco/snips-issues/issues/94
+This code is subject to SNIPS bug https://github.com/snipsco/snips-issues/issues/94
 -  Fixed in version 1.1.2 (0.62.0)
 - go on https://github.com/snipsco/snips-issues/issues/94 for workaround